Convolutions of sets with bounded VC-dimension are uniformly continuous: Introduction

 \subsection{Paper layout}

 In Section \ref{section:mainproof} we prove our main general theorem, Theorem \ref{thm:mainSum}, followed in Section \ref{section:proofAbelian} by a review of Bohr sets and a proof of the abelian version, Theorem \ref{thm:mainAbelian}.
-In Section \ref{section:VCprops} we establish some basic properties of VC-dimension and look at some examples.
+In Section \ref{section:VCprops} we establish some basic properties of VC-dimension and analyse examples.
 Section \ref{section:AR} contains our applications: the proofs of the arithmetic regularity lemmas and Corollaries \ref{cor:PBR} and \ref{cor:densePBR}.
 In Section \ref{section:stability} we note some relationships between $k$-stability and VC-dimension.
-Finally, we end with some remarks in Section \ref{section:aftermath}.
+In Section \ref{section:aftermath} we show how one can obtain an improved dependence on the parameter $\epsilon$ in our results.
+Finally, we end with some remarks in Section \ref{section:conclusion}.